Joint Binary-Continuous Fractional Programming: Solution Methods and Applications: Introduction

-\textbf{Piece-wise Linear Approximation (PWLA):} Our work leverages a PWLA approach to simplify the objective function, leading to more tractable problem formulations.
+\textbf{Piece-wise linear approximation (PWLA):} Our work leverages a PWLA approach to simplify the objective function, leading to more tractable problem formulations.
 The literature on PWLA is extensive \citep{PWLA_lin2013review,PWLA_lundell2013refinement,PWLA_westerlund1998extended,PWLA_lundell2009some}, with various techniques integrated into state-of-the-art solvers for mixed-integer nonlinear programs \citep{GUROBI}.
 Although GUROBI's PWLA techniques offer methods to linearize certain types of nonlinear univariate functions, they are not directly applicable to solve the fractional program in \eqref{prob:SoR-original}.
-In our experiments, by reformulating \eqref{prob:SoR-original} as a bilinear program, we demonstrate that GUROBI's PWLA can be applied.
+However, as discussed later, by reformulating problem~\eqref{prob:SoR-original} as a bilinear program, we demonstrate that GUROBI's PWLA capabilities can be applied.
 Nevertheless, this approach generally requires a large set of additional binary variables to approximate the nonlinear terms.
-In our experiments, we show that this method is consistently outperformed by our proposed approximation methods across most benchmark instances.
-It is worth noting that PWLA techniques have also been used to address MNL-based pricing problems \citep{mai2023securing,Bose2022_NeurIPS}, but these studies focus only on single-ratio programs, making them unsuitable for the multi-ratio structure encountered in our setting.
+In our experiments, we show that this method is consistently outperformed by our proposed solution techniques across most benchmark instances.
+It is also worth noting that PWLA techniques have been used to address MNL-based pricing problems~\citep{mai2023securing,Bose2022_NeurIPS}; however, these studies focus exclusively on single-ratio programs, rendering them unsuitable for the multi-ratio structure encountered in our setting.

-\textbf{Our contributions. } We make the following contributions: \begin{itemize} \item[(i)] We explore a discretization mechanism to approximate the nonlinear numerators and denominators of the objective functions by linear functions.
-We further show that the approximate problem can be reformulated as a MILP or Bilinear program.
-Moreover, we show that, under some mild conditions that hold in the aforementioned applications, the approximate problem can be reformulated as mixed-integer second-order cone program (MISOCP).
-The MILP, MISOCP and Bilinear programs then can be handled conveniently by commercial software (e.g., CPLEX or GUROBI).
-Furthermore, in the context of facility location and cost optimization, we show that the approximated problem features a concave objective function, which allows it to be optimally addressed using an outer-approximation algorithm \citep{OA_Duran1986outer,mai2020multicut}.

-\item[(ii)] We also establish bounds of $\cO(1/K)$ for the approximation errors yielded by the approximate solutions, where $K$ is the number of discretization points.
-We also provide estimates for $K$ to guarantee a desired approximation bound.
-Note that most of previous works rely on the assumption that the customers' or adversaries' utility functions have linear structures (e.g., linear in the prices, costs or sercurity resources), our approach can handle any non-linear structures (e.g., the utility function is modelled by a deep neural network) while securing the same performance guarantees.